jahmed31/task/ReadMe.md

    Application used `custom user` model for django application, Can be found in `users` directory.

 3. **Running Project**:<br />
-   Change directory to smart project and run with docker compose
+   Change directory to smart_nsales project and run with docker compose
     ```sh
-   cd smart
+   cd smart_nsales
    docker-compose build --no-cache && docker-compose up --force-recreate
    ```
    Make sure to create superuser to start using admin and creating users from admin. <br />